 The practice had procedures in place for respecting patients' privacy, dignity and providing compassionate care and treatment.
-If a patient needed to speak to a receptionist confidentially they would speak to them in the surgery or in a private room.

-Staff we spoke with understood the need to maintain patients' confidentiality.
+If a patient needed to speak to a receptionist confidentially they would speak to them in a private room or spare surgery.
+A radio was playing in the reception and waiting room area which reduced the likelihood of conversation between patients and staff being overheard by others in the area.
+Staff understood the need to maintain patients' confidentiality.
 There was a lead for information governance with the responsibility to ensure patient confidentiality was maintained and patient information was stored securely.
 We saw that patient records, both paper and electronic, were held securely.

-Comments on the 37 completed CQC comment cards we received included statements saying the staff were excellent and provided patient centred care, very professional, friendly and efficient.
+Comments on the 43 completed CQC comment cards we received included statements saying the staff were friendly and professional, brilliant and caring.

-Involvement in decisions about care and treatment

-Comments made by patients who completed the CQC comment cards confirmed that patients were involved in their care and treatment.
+Involvement in decisions about care and treatment Comments made by patients who completed the CQC comment cards confirmed that patients were involved in their care and treatment.

-The dentists we spoke with understood the principles of the Gillick competency test and used it.
+The dentists understood the principles of the Gillick competency test and used it.
 The test is used to help assess whether a child has the maturity to make their own decisions and to understand the implications of those decisions about their care and treatment.
-Staff told us that patients with disabilities or in need of extra support would be given as much time as was needed to provide the treatment required.
-In addition, the practice manager told us the dentists were given sufficient time to discuss treatments options with all patients and complete courses of treatment effectively.
+PFor patients with disabilities or in need of extra support, staff told us that they would be given as much time as was needed to provide the treatment required.

-Are services responsive to people's needs?

-(for example, to feedback?)
+Are services responsive to people's needs? (for example, to feedback?)